ioBroker/ioBroker.example/README.md

 For the usage of LaCrosse sensors, the firmware has to be exchanged (see iobroker forum).

 ## Installation:
-released version
+### released version
 ```javascript
 npm install iobroker.jeelink
 ```
-* on raspberry it might help to use:
+on raspberry it might help to use:
 ```javascript
  npm install --unsafe-perm iobroker.jeelink
  ```
  because serialport package must be built on unsupported arm-hw

-or

-the actual development version from github (when under testing, may not work!)
+### the actual development version from github (when under testing, may not work!)
 ```javascript
 npm install https://github.com/foxthefox/ioBroker.jeelink/tarball/master --production
 ```